 May 30 – The chicks are growing at an amazing pace!

 May 30 – Stretching those tiny wings.

 May 30 – Olivia in flight.
 The missing feather was most likely from molting.

-June 5 - Olivia dives and begins her ascent back out of the water.
-Did she score?
+June 5 – Olivia pulls herself back up out of the water.
+Did she succeed in snagging a fish?